groue/GRDBCombine/README.md

 ## Installation

-The [Swift Package Manager] automates the distribution of Swift code.
-To use GRDBCombine with SPM, add a dependency to your `Package.swift` file:
+To use GRDBCombine with the [Swift Package Manager], add a dependency to your `Package.swift` file:

 ```swift
 let package = Package(